Sanyo Miniature Stepper Motor: Bipolar, 200 Steps/Rev, 14×30mm, 6.3V, 0.3 A/Phase, Double Shaft

 This tiny, double shaft bipolar stepping motor from Sanyo has a 1.8° step angle (200 steps/revolution).
 Each phase draws 300 mA at 6.3 V, allowing for a holding torque of 66 g-cm (0.92 oz-in).
 With a weight of 28 g, this is the smallest stepper motor we carry.

-This tiny bipolar stepping motor from Sanyo has a 1.8° step angle (200 steps/revolution).
+This tiny bipolar stepping motor from Sanyo has a 1.8° step angle (200 steps/revolution) and is available with a single shaft or double shaft.
 Each phase draws 300 mA at 6.3 V, allowing for a holding torque of 66 g-cm (0.92 oz-in).
 The motor has four color-coded wires terminated with bare leads: red and yellow connect to one coil; orange and blue connect to the other.
-It can be controlled by a pair of suitable H-bridges (one for each coil), but we recommend using a bipolar stepper motor driver.
-It is available with a single shaft or double shaft.
+It can be controlled by a pair of suitable H-bridges (one for each coil), but we recommend using a bipolar stepper motor driver or one of our Tic Stepper Motor Controllers.
+In particular, the Tics make control easy because they support six different interfaces (USB, TTL serial, I²C, RC, analog voltages, and quadrature encoder) and are configurable over USB with our free configuration utility.

 Our 4 mm universal mounting hub can be used to mount objects on the stepper motor’s 4 mm-diameter output shaft.